 Nigeria: Boko Haram Attacks Increase at Start of New Year

-Suspected Boko Haram troops seized a military base outside the Nigerian town of Baga near Lake Chad after engaging troops in a fierce battle that lasted several hours, witnesses said on Sunday.
+Suspected an extremist group that is located primarily in Northern Nigeria troops seized a military base outside the Nigerian town of Baga near Lake Chad after engaging troops in a fierce battle that lasted several hours, witnesses said on Sunday.
 The base is used by the Multinational Joint Task Force (MNJTF) which was established in 1998 and is made up of troops from Nigeria as well as Niger and Chad.

 On New Year’s Day a suicide bomber disrupted a church service at a Gombe church by blowing himself up at the gates of the church after guards prevented him from entering the compound on a motorcycle.
 Only one was killed but an unknown number of people were injured.
 Two days before a female suicide bomber was killed as she tried to enter the military barracks in Gombe.
 On Dec.
 31 seven people died in a suicide bomb attack on a bus in Potiskum in Yobe state.